-- Nominee does not have to be a current member of the National Academy of Inventors, nor affiliated with a Member Institution of the National Academy of Inventors.
+- Nominee does not have to be a current member of the National Academy of Inventors, nor affiliated with a Member Institution (although recommended) of the National Academy of Inventors.

 - Nominations may be made of both U.S. and non-U.S. citizens.

-- Nominations may be submitted by anyone (except for the nominee themself).
+- Nominations may be submitted by anyone (except for the nominee themselves).
 The nominator does not have to be affiliated with an NAI Member Institution.

-To nominate a person for election as an NAI Fellow, the nominator completes the online nomination form and submits it, along with the nominee's full CV, a list of issued U.S. patent numbers (maximum 10), a personal letter of nomination and two additional letters of recommendation.
+To nominate a person for election as an NAI Fellow, the nominator completes the online nomination form and submits it, along with the nominee's full CV, a list of issued U.S. patent numbers (maximum 10), and a personal letter of nomination.

-In addition to contact information for the nominee, nominator and two recommenders, the nomination form requires a 1 to 2 sentence citation of the nominee’s contributions and achievements; a summary of awards and honors received by the nominee, and a list of patents held by the nominee.
-Along with the form, the nominator uploads his/her own letter of nomination along with the two additional letters of recommendation and the nominee’s full CV.
+In addition to contact information for the nominee and nominator, the nomination form requires a Citation in 200 words or less listing contributions, honors and awards; a Summary of Patents, Licensing and Commercialization Activities; and a list of U.S. patents held by the nominee.
+Along with the form, the nominator uploads his/her own letter of nomination and the nominee’s full CV.

 Nomination Review and Election

 All complete nomination packets received by the deadline are reviewed by the NAI Fellows Selection Committee.
 The number of Fellows elected each year is dependent on the quality of the nominations submitted.
 Committee members may not vote on a nominee from their own institution.
 Decisions of the Selection Committee are final.
-If a nominee is not elected to Fellow status, he or she may be nominated and selected at a future time.
+If a nominee is not elected to Fellow status, packets are kept on file for three total years and he or she may be nominated and selected at a future time.

-Nominees will be notified if they have been elected to Fellow status by December 6, 2013.
+Nominees will be notified if they have been elected to Fellow status in December of each year.
 Nominators will be notified if their nominee has not been elected, but their nominee will not be notified directly.

 An induction ceremony for newly elected NAI Fellows will be held at the Annual Conference of the National Academy of Inventors each year.
-New Charter Fellows and their nominators are cordially invited to attend the conference (at the special discounted member rate).
-At the ceremony, the new Charter Fellows will receive their rosette and award, along with their NAI lapel pin and member certificate.
+New Fellows and their nominators are cordially invited to attend the conference (at the special discounted member rate).
+At the ceremony, the new Fellows will receive their rosette, medal and trophy, along with their NAI lapel pin and member certificate.